 Basic social listening: This type of social listening focuses on monitoring and tracking the volume of online conversations and mentions about a specific brand, product, industry, or topic.
 It typically involves monitoring metrics such as mentions, sentiment, and reach.

 Deep social listening: This type of social listening involves a more in-depth analysis of online conversations and mentions, including sentiment, themes, influencer engagement, and customer profiling.
 The goal is to gain a deeper understanding of customer attitudes, inform business strategies, and improve customer satisfaction.

 Combined social listening: This type of social listening involves a combination of basic and deep social listening, using a variety of metrics and KPIs to monitor and analyze online conversations.
 The goal is for brands to grasp a complete understanding of their market and customers, reoptimize brand messaging, and track the impact of marketing campaigns and customer experiences.

 While each type of social listening has its own unique set of goals and objectives, what most brands want for the most part, is flexibility; brands can choose the type that best meets their needs based on their specific business objectives and the information they are looking to gather.

 We've gone through the hows and whats of social listening so far.
-But you still can't make out why your brand might need a social listening stack, on top of all the other marketing and data analytic tools out there.
-Thing is, there is not just one reason, but a handful of key benefits of using AI-powered social media listening to procure insights about your digital landscape.
+But you still can't make out why your brand might need a social listening stack on top of all the other marketing and data analytic tools out there.
+The thing is, there is not just one reason but a handful of key benefits of using AI-powered social media listening to procure insights about your digital landscape.

 Here are some game-changing reasons why social listening is the go-to solution for brands: